-The decision as to whether to grant an Incomplete or not is solely that of the faculty teaching the course.
+The decision to grant an Incomplete or not is solely that of the instructor teaching the course.

 The Incomplete is made up only when the official grade is received by the College Office.
-After a grade is converted to an F, the instructor may choose to change it up to two full terms from the time that the Incomplete changed to an F. The instructor who gives an evaluation, exam or course grade has sole authority for changing such evaluation, exam or course grade provided the instructor remains on the faculty (or the emeritus faculty) of the University of Pennsylvania.
+If a grade is converted to an F, the instructor may choose to change it up to two full semesters (excluding summer) after the term in which the course was taken.
+The instructor who gives an evaluation, exam or course grade has sole authority for changing such evaluation, exam or course grade, provided the instructor remains on the faculty (or the emeritus faculty) of the University of Pennsylvania.